productml/blurr/docs/Data Transform Config (DTC).md

  Type | Type of data being stored | `integer`, `boolean`, `string`, `datetime`, `float`, `map`, `list`, `set` | Optional.
 If Type is not set, the DTL uses `string` as the default type
  Value | Value of the field | Any python expression, and must match the Type | Required

- All fields in the DataGroup are encapsulated in a DataGroup object.
+ All fields in the Aggregate are encapsulated in a Aggregate object.
 The object is available in the DTL, which is the python environment processing the DTC.
-Field values can be accessed using `DataGroupName.FieldName`
+Field values can be accessed using `AggregateName.FieldName`

 ### BlockAggregate

 `Blurr:Aggregate:BlockAggregate`.
-Fields in the BlockAggregate DataGroups are in a one-to-many relationship with the identity.
+Fields in the BlockAggregate Aggregates are in a one-to-many relationship with the identity.
 These fields are aggregated together in blocks based on the split condition specified.

 ```YAML